Learning Spoken Language

 • Wernicke’s area was activated by semantically but not syntactically different sentences.
 The car is in the garage.
 The automobile is in the garage (p.
 28).

-• Wernicke’s area also can recognize predictable events.
+• Wernicke’s area can also recognize predictable events.
 An MRI study found that Wernicke’s area was activated when subjects were shown colored symbols in various patterns.
 The capacity of the Wernicke area to detect predictability suggests that our ability to make sense of language is rooted in our ability to recognize syntax.
 Language is predictable because it is constrained by the rules of grammar and syntax (p.
 28).

 • Memory systems develop to store and recall.
 There are several different types of memory banks (p.
 28).

 • Dog enters the ear canal, and the listener decodes the sound pattern.
 The acoustic analysis separates the word sounds from background noise, decodes the phonemes in the word, and translates them into a code recognized by the mental lexicon.
 The lexicon selects the best representation from memory and then activates the syntactic and semantic networks, which work together to form the mental image.
-This occurs in a fraction of a second, thanks to the extensive neural pathways and memory sites established during the early years (p.29).
+This occurs in a fraction of a second, thanks to the extensive neural pathways and memory sites that are established during the early years (p.
+29).

 • Reading words shares several steps with the model of spoken language processing (p.
 29).